 Set some implementation intentions to help you mitigate the risk of failure.
 This is a parameter that you set before you embark on something new, which outlines the conditions under which you will quit if things don’t work out.
 This helps you in two ways—it stops you from quitting too soon and it brings you some comfort as you embark on your journey, knowing that you have the option to go back to order if things don’t work out.
 You'll still grow while in that state of complexity, so it’s a win-win situation.

 This process can be replicated for any other aspect of your life where growth has stagnated.

 - Find an activity that will push you into a state of discomfort.

 - Do it!

 Ultimately, choosing your discomfort and preparing for failure is a powerful way of controlling your growth and building resilience.
-Predictability is nice but it’s not sustainable.
+Predictability is nice, but it’s not sustainable.
 Complexity will come your way, whether you like it or not.
-Take ownership of your own growth and choose the direction you want it take, rather than letting life choose it for you.
+Take ownership of your own growth and choose the direction you want it to take, rather than letting life choose it for you!